 The Parks College administrative offices are open from 8:00 a.m. until 6:00 p.m. each school day and until 5:00 p.m. on Friday.
 We suggest calling for an appointment prior to visiting the College for information.
-Admission appointments can be made on selected Saturday mornings from 9:00 a.m. to 1:00 p.m.
 Appointments with Financial Aid Officers, the Academic Dean or other administrative staff can also be made after 6:00 p.m. by calling the College.